django/django/CONTRIBUTING.rst

 ======================
-Contributing to Django
+Contributing to Freedom
 ======================

-As an open source project, Django welcomes contributions of many forms.
+As an open source project, Freedom welcomes contributions of many forms.

 Examples of contributions include: